 Second group of Hamas-held hostages released after hours-long delay; Temporary cease-fire holds

 A second group of 17 hostages who had been held captive in Gaza since being kidnapped by Hamas militants in the Oct.
-7 terror attack on Israel were released Saturday after an hours-long delay as part of the short-term cease-fire agreement brokered by the U.S., Qatar and Egypt.
+7 terror attack on Israel were released late Saturday night after an hours-long delay as part of the short-term cease-fire agreement brokered by the U.S., Qatar and Egypt.
+In exchange, another 39 Palestinian woman and children jailed in Israel were also freed.

 There were 13 Israelis and four Thai nationals released, Israeli Prime Minister Benjamin Netanyahu's office said in a statement.
 There were seven Israeli children ranging in age from 3 to 16, and six Israeli women ranging in age from 18 to 67 released, the office announced.